sayantanmandal/sayantanmandal/README.md

 - 👀 I’m interested in Engineering, Coding, Photography and Cinema!
 - 🌱 I’m currently learning Python and SQL
 - 📫 You can reach me at sayantanmandal.ofc@gmail.com
-- I'm also lokking for jobs.
+- I'm also looking for jobs.

 <!---
 sayantanmandal/sayantanmandal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.